bennypowers/nvim-regexplainer/README.md

 #### Popup Below Cursor

 Set to `popup` (the default) to display the explainer in a popup below the cursor.
-When the cursor moves, the popup closes. if `auto` is set, the popup will automatically display whenever the cursor moves inside a regular expression

-You can call `show` with your own display type to override your config
+When the cursor moves, the popup closes. if `auto` is set, the popup will automatically display whenever the cursor moves inside a regular expression You can call `show` with your own display type to override your config

 ```lua
 require'regexplainer'.show { display = 'split' }
 ```

 Or use the commands `RegexplainerShowSplit` or `RegexplainerShowPopup`.
 `RegexplainerHide` and `RegexplainerToggle` are also available.

-You can customize the popup window by specifying `options.popup.border`, which is a table of [popup options from nui](https://github.com/MunifTanjim/nui.nvim/tree/main/lua/nui/popup#border).
+You can customize the popup window by specifying `options.popup.border`, which is a table of [popup options from nui][popup-options].
 Any options specified for `options.popup` will also override the defaults.

 ```lua